 The Speaking examination will be taken in March of Year 11, and the others during the main examination period.
 The Reading and Listening components are based on everyday materials pupils will encounter.

-The top sets on both option blocks will also study towards the B1, or in some cases B2, Level of the DELF diploma in Year 11.
+Pupils who acheive Grade 7 in their mock GCSE exams will be invited to study towards the B1 Level of the DELF diploma in Year 11.
 This is the French certificate within the Common European Framework of Reference (CEFR) for Languages, offered by the French Ministry of Education.
 The qualification is accepted by French Universities and the National Employment Agency.
-This may be useful for gap year work experience and studies abroad, is recognised by UCAS, and serves as an excellent preparation for AS French.
+This may be useful for gap year work experience and studies abroad, is recognised by UCAS, and serves as an excellent preparation for A-level French.

 Pupils will sit the DELF exam before Easter and complete their IGCSE exams in the summer term of Year 11.
 Since the structure of the DELF examinations is exactly the same as the IGCSE, at a slightly higher level, DELF serves as a further practice for the IGCSE that follows.